Investor Relations

 In addition to the pure transport service, DB Cargo creates individual solutions with additional logistical services for its customers.

-The business model of DB Group will change as a result of the sale of DB Schenker.
-In future, we will be focusing our strategy on our core business: our passenger transport activities in Germany, our rail freight transport activities and the rail infrastructure companies.
-DB Group’s logistics activities, which are bundled at DB Schenker, are thus no longer described in the business model.
-The main effects that the completion of the planned sale of DB Schenker will have on DB Group are presented in the following chapters: green transformation, employees and business development.
-DB Group aims to offer attractive, customer-oriented and environmentally friendly mobility and freight transport solutions from a single source.
+DB Group aims to offer attractive, customer-oriented and environmentally friendly mobility and freight transport solutions.
 To this end, we want to make targeted use of the potential of digital technologies to improve our operational and administrative processes, continually develop our services for customers, integrate new services and achieve simplifications.
 We want to successively develop our business portfolio in respect of mobility and freight transport to better satisfy customer needs and meet new market requirements.
+This also requires a robust rail infrastructure, which we also operate.

-• Our passenger transport activities have a broad base.
-Bus and rail services are supplemented by intelligent networking with other means of transport such as cars and bicycles, but also with new forms of mobility that enable door-to-door mobility in addition to the core business.
-We offer long-distance rail passenger transport within Germany and into neighboring countries.
+• Passenger transport: Our passenger transport activities are broadly based.
+The bus and rail services are supplemented by networks with other means of transport, such as cars and bicycles.
+We offer long-distance rail passenger transport within Germany and cross-border into neighboring countries.
 In bus transport, we focus on the German market.
-We also offer our supplementary mobility solutions for regional public transport in European countries outside Germany.

-• Our business activities in the freight transport market were placed on an international platform at an early stage.
-DB Cargo operates in the business-to-business segment.
-In European rail freight transport, we offer our customers industry-specific solutions.
+• Freight transport: DB Cargo operates in the business-to-business segment.
+Our business activities in the freight transport market were placed on a European platform at an early stage.
+We offer our customers industry-specific solutions including intermodal transport and logistics services.

-Development of DB Group is largely driven by five success factors that are key components of our business model.
+The development of DB Group is driven by success factors that are central components of our business model.

 • Corporate social responsibility: As a state-owned provider of mobility and freight transport solutions, DB Group bears great responsibility for the future of our country.
 As the basis of climate-friendly and networked mobility and the freight transport of tomorrow, rail should fulfill a key function for Germany: it should help to achieve climate protection targets, promote participation and quality of life for people and strengthen the business location as well as people and the economy.
-In brief: society should benefit from strong rail system.
-We aim to align our business activities on the realization of Strong Rail in the long-term.
+In brief: society should also benefit from a strong rail system.
+Our business activities are geared towards the long-term realization of Strong Rail.

 • Europe as the field of action: As the geographical and economic heart of Europe, Germany has a special responsibility for the future of the continent.
-Due to the importance of Strong Rail for Europe, Europe remains our field of action in freight transport and cross-border passenger transport.
+Europe is our field of action in freight transport and international long-distance passenger transport to the major cities of neighboring countries.

 to overview